Arsene Wenger was renowned for giving opportunities to young players during his 22 years in charge of Arsenal – but some of them got only one chance.

 Nowadays he coaches at Arsenal’s soccer school in Dubai.

 Them the days as a young 17 year old YT learning the trade the hard way,believe me it broke a lot of good players,long days,cleaning boots,baths,changing rooms,sorting kit,a proper education in respecting your role as player. #Graft#Nobodyisbiggerthantheclub pic.twitter.com/qf2ekWJJo4

 — Ian Selley (@Ian_Selley) January 23, 2018

-Spicer had an Arsenal debut to remember as he convert from the spot in a 9-8 penalty shootout victory over Rotherham in the League Cup.
+Spicer had an Arsenal debut to remember as he scored from the spot in a 9-8 penalty shootout victory over Rotherham in the League Cup in 2003.

-The midfielder went on to spent nine years mainly in the Championship and League One, but has been without a club for five years after leaving Southend.
+The midfielder went on to spend nine years mainly in the Championship and League One but failed to find another club after leaving Southend in 2013.